DYNAFRONT HOLDINGS BERHAD

-4.2 However, the Group reserves its right to investigate into any anonymous disclosure.
+4.2 However, the Group reserves the right to investigate any anonymous disclosure at its own discretion.

 5. REPORTING PROCEDURES

-5.1 All disclosures are to be channeled in accordance with the procedures provided herein.
+5.1 All disclosures are to be channelled in accordance with the procedures provided herein.

-5.2 Disclosures can be made in strict confidential manner, marked “Confidential” and “Strictly to be opened byaddressee only” to:
+5.2 Disclosures can be made in a strictly confidential manner via physical post, marked “Confidential” and “Strictly to be opened by addressee only” to:

 C-8-1, 8th Floor, Corporate Office Tower Block C,

 5.3 As the Group needs all critical information to evaluate and investigate a complaint effectively, the disclosures herein should provide as much detail and be as specific as possible.
 The disclosures should contain the following information: